smbowler/catstagram/CSS/README.md

     * Make sure there are semi-colons at the end of each property
     * All TODOs are complete

-#### TODO #17: Open the reflection.html page and answer the questions

-    * Below each question, add a <p> tag and answer the question to the best of your ability.

 #### TODO #18: Push your code to Github